neggles/CrashForge/README.md

    Power down your printer, plug in your printer to ethernet, or configure it via wifi.

    You can now access your printer via ssh if you have enabled it.

+   #### OTHER THINGS I'VE GOTTEN WORKING BUT CONTAIN BUGS
+   Original NES Emulation
+   Home-Assistant control

+   #### THINGS THAT NEED TO BE FIXED
+   There is a binary in the root directory of the main flash.
+This allows to print a file directly from the filesystem.
+It does not work correctly.
+I have a feeling that the QT instance which runs the print daemon does not allow the serial port to be taken over.
+I'll figure out a way around this eventually, but I have not had time to mess with this in a few months.